DataScienceSpecialization/courses/06_StatisticalInference/01_02_Probability/index.md

 - The **median** is the $50^{th}$ percentile

 ---
+## For example

+The $95^{th}$ percentile of a distribution is the point so that:
+- the probability that a random variable drawn from the population is less is 95%
+- the probability that a random variable drawn from the population is more is 5%

+---
 ## Example
+What is the median of the distribution that we were working with before?
 - We want to solve $0.5 = F(x) = x^2$
 - Resulting in the solution